Raphaelmbewe/RaphaelMbewe/README.md

 > Motivated software developer with a passion for learning new skills and a strong commitment to personal and professional growth.
+While my educational background includes classroom-based knowledge of electrical and electronics engineering , my focus has been on software development.
 Skilled in React JS and React-Native, with experience in collaborating on projects and conducting peer-to-peer code reviews.
-Seeking a new opportunity to make a positive impact as a front-end developer.
+Seeking a new opportunity to make a positive impact as a front-end developer or in a related field that combines my software development expertise with my interest in electrical and electronics engineering.

 ### Let's get talking